7 Five Parameters

 theme_classic()

 Note that there is a rough line above which we see no observations.
 Why might this be?
-When looking at the year elected and years lived post-election, there is missing data in the upper right quadrant due to the fact that it is impossible to have been elected post-2000 and lived more than 21 years.
+When looking at the year elected and years lived post-election, there is missing data in the upper right quadrant because it is impossible to have been elected post-2000 and lived much more than 11 years.
+(Note that the last election in this data was in 2012.)
 Simply put: this “edge” of the data represents, approximately, the most years a candidate could have lived, and still have died, given the year that they were elected.

 The reason the data is slanted downward is because the maximum value for this scenario is greater in earlier years.
 That is, those candidates who ran for governor in earlier years could live a long time after the election and still have died prior to the data set creation, giving them higher lived_after